Why East Palo Alto

 | Cooley Landing / east side | Costaño / Brentwood Academy | Cesar Chavez Ravenswood Middle | Menlo-Atherton High |

-Ravenswood SD has notable charter alternatives (Aspire Charter, KIPP) plus private options many EPA families pursue at the K-8 level.
+Ravenswood SD has notable charter alternatives (Aspire Charter, KIPP) plus private options many EPA households pursue at the K-8 level.
 The Menlo-Atherton High assignment at 9-12 applies to all Ravenswood-area addresses post-2014 boundary revision.
 Lily verifies the elementary assignment with the Ravenswood registrar before any offer.

 Highlight schools